devedevo/blog/aboutme.md

 ## Things I did in the past, and things I also do

-- Require management and development for business applications and web development.
+- Requirements analysis and development for business web applications and web development.
 - Java SE, JavaFX &bull; Python &bull; PHP &bull; Perl
 - Oracle DB 11 & 12
 - Vagrant, HyperV, Virtual Box